siddhesh-Mhatre/DSA/Problem Solving/Array/Most_asked_question/question/question.md

 #Easy
 Wave Array	- Not done
-Subarray with given sum
+Subarray with given sum	-> Done
-Missing number in array
+Missing number in array	-> Done
-Rotate Array
+Rotate Array		-> done
-Find duplicates in an array
+Find duplicates in an array -> done
-Move all zeroes to end of array
-Sort an array of 0s, 1s and 2s	Solve , Solve	Code	Video
-Intersection of two arrays
+Move all zeroes to end of array	-> 	 Done (should optimise) Sort an array of 0s, 1s and 2s	Solve , Solve	Code	Video Intersection of two arrays
 Reverse an array